okyada/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 #.
 Click **Membership**.

 #.
-In the **Batch Beta Testers** section of the page, enter one or more addresses separated by commas or line feeds (the Enter key).
+In the **Batch Beta Tester Addition** section of the page, enter one or more addresses or usernames separated by commas or line feeds (the Enter key).
 You can also copy data from a CSV file of email addresses and paste it here.

 #.
 Optionally, check the **Notify users by email** checkbox to send an email message to the beta testers.
 The text of the message is: